FlandrinU/Tropical-reef-contributions/README.md

   contains the amount of nitrogen and phosphorous recycled by fishes, aggregated at the survey level

+> :boom: WARNING: The recycling data are under embargo, and will be published soon.
+The final table aggregating excretion data at the survey scale is available to enable the rest of the analysis.
+Please contact **Sebastien Villéger** for further informations.

 #### Biodiversity
 The script 'biodiversity/analyses/biodiversity_analysis.R'